 What is King's policy on 'non-traditional' subjects (e.g. Business Studies or Theatre Studies)?

 Remember that all Cambridge courses are academically demanding.
 We therefore look for evidence of intellectual commitment not least in your choice of subjects.
 You should first of all find out which subjects are required or 'highly desirable' for your chosen course: please see the King's subject pages.
-Further information (including advice if you have not yet chosen a course) is available in the Subject Matters leaflet.
+Further information (including advice if you have not yet chosen a course) is available on the choosing school subjects page.

 How many subjects should I be taking in my final year(s)?